Beyond Order: 12 More Rules for Life. Jordan Peterson. Penguin Random House. 432 Pages. Rs 482 (paperback).

 What's Next For Peterson?

-If the to promote Beyond Order are any indication, Peterson has more books lying in store.
+If the interviews to promote Beyond Order are any indication, Peterson has more books lying in store.
 It is likely that Peterson will address what his year of “absolute hell” with drug addiction and detox meant for his conscience at some point in the future.

 He may even be tempted to improve upon his debut book, Maps of Meaning, by producing a more nuanced version of an all-encompassing explainer on existence.